CannerCMS/docs.canner.io/docs/api-canner-script.md

 </array>
 ```

-**the data**
+**Data**

-The data of toOne relation will be a id string, for examples, the data of the schema about will be:
+The data of toOne relationship will be a `string`, for examples, the data of the schema about will be:

 ```
 {